SFDO-Community-Sprints/Welcome/README.md

 :point_right: __Use your project repository Wiki to store your project documentation__<br>
 Every GitHub repository comes equipped with a section for hosting documentation, called a wiki.
 You can use your repository's wiki to share long-form content about your project, such as how to use it, how you designed it, or its core principles.
 A README file quickly tells what your project can do, while you can use a wiki to provide additional documentation.
 Take a look at Github's __[About wikis page](https://help.github.com/en/articles/about-wikis)__ for more information.

-:point_right: __Create a new branch for all future Commits to avoid overwriting the work of others__<br>
-For the duration of the Sprint there will be changes you and your team make to files that live in your project's repository.
-On that note, when making edits to files in your repository, you will want to commit those changes to a __[new branch](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository)__ followed by __[creating a Pull Request](https://help.github.com/en/articles/creating-a-pull-request)__.

 :point_right: __Use the Welcome [Wiki](https://github.com/SFDO-Sprint-2019-Philadelphia/Welcome/wiki) for helpful tips & tricks!__<br>
 The Wiki provides links to a list of resources to help you navigate through your Sprint experience in Github.